purnayela123/Railway-management/README.md

    ```bash
    cd railway-management-frontend
    ```
-   Here create a src file and add all the js files except server.
+   Here create a src folder and add all the js files except server.

 3. **Install Dependencies:**